The European Union

-The blue is said to represent the sky or heaven and the twelve gold stars represent the crown of the Virgin Mary referred to in the book of Revelation.
+Blue represents the sky or heaven, and the twelve gold stars represent the crown of the Virgin Mary referred to in the book of Revelation.

-Twelve is said to be the number of completeness and has several religious significances: the twelve apostles, of the New Testament, the twelve sons of Jacob who formed the twelve tribes of Israel in the Old Testament, in the Book of Revelation God’s kingdom has twelve gates guarded by twelve angels.
+Twelve is the number of completeness and has several religious significances: the twelve apostles, of the New Testament, the twelve sons of Jacob who formed the twelve tribes of Israel in the Old Testament, in the Book of Revelation God’s kingdom has twelve gates guarded by twelve angels.
 There are twelve signs of the social and twelve months in a year.
-In the bible there are many references to the number twelve, too many to list here.
+Many references to the number twelve are found in the bible.

-We’ve seen how biblical prophecy shows a European ten nation confederacy run by a dictator (The Antichrist).
-But the EU is no longer a nation of ten states, there are now twenty-seven countries in the union.
-The Ten Nation coalition of The Western Union has been absorbed into the EU also.
-But the prophesy is about the future, even though it seems very near, and not about this present time.
-Some further developments will have to take place in order for this ten-nation confederacy to be recognised.
-One thing is for sure, it will happen.
-Bible prophesy is never wrong.
+Conclusion We’ve seen how biblical prophecy shows a European ten-nation confederacy run by a dictator (The Antichrist).
+But the EU is no longer a nation of ten states.
+There are now twenty-seven countries in the union.
+The EU absorbed the ten nation coalition of The Western Union.
+But the prophecy is about the future, and not about this present time.
+Some further developments will take place in order to recognize this ten-nation confederacy.
+One thing is certain, it will happen.
+Bible prophecy is never wrong